yenchng/yenchng-blog.github.io/_posts/2020-11-06-setting-up-static-blog.markdown

 {% endhighlight %}

-3) Setup your GitHub repository: https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/creating-a-github-pages-site-with-jekyll
+3) Setup your GitHub repository: <a href="https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/creating-a-github-pages-site-with-jekyll" target="_blank">https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/creating-a-github-pages-site-with-jekyll</a>

 -- The installation step proposed in the link did not work for me, so try below if you have the same error below